tkohli/100-days-of-code/README.md

 Tommorow I am having Azure AZ900 exam so today I am perepariing for that.
 Will finish OOPS this week and start questions from tuesday.
 Till than will finish website project
 ## Day 13 - 07/02/2021 Sunday
 Alright no discussion over AZ900 exam.
 Today I have completed OOPS part in Python I am ready for programming questions now will start them from Tuesday as a new week.
+## Day 14 - 08/02/2021 Monday
+Week 2 just ended I have completed OOPs in Python next up will be solving programming questions.